 - 1) Any work described above may set fire to combustible materials in the vicinity of the work.
 When such operations are conducted, all explosive and combustible materials must be removed from the vicinity of the work or protected. - Each project should have established procedures for issuing hot work permits on a daily basis for each hot work activity that takes place.
 See the best practices described in standards, instructions and examples portion of this section for a specific project procedure.
 A member of Beeler supervision shall sign each permit before the start of hot work for the activity included in the hot work.
 It is critical that the fire safety supervisor inspect and monitor the activity for compliance with the permit. - 3) A suitable fire extinguisher must be located within 35 feet of the hot work operation.
 The onsite project fire extinguishers cannot be used to comply with this requirement.
 Instead, the entity completing the hot work must provide its own fire extinguishers. - 4) Additional precautions shall be taken as necessary to protect against all fire hazards identified in the pre-task planning process. - 5) No welding and cutting shall be done on barrels and drums. - A fire watch must be maintained on all hot work areas until 30 minutes after all hot work is finished or for a longer period as deemed necessary by Beeler Construction.
 Required breaks should be considered in the timing of the hot work so that breaks do not impact the required timeframe to complete fire watches. - 7) If hot work is to be completed on a wall, partition, ceiling or roof, precautions shall be taken to prevent ignition of combustibles on the other side by relocating combustibles.
 If it is impractical to relocate combustible, a fire watch must be posted on the opposite side from the work.
-Furthermore, for welding, cutting and grinding operations that pose a hazard of sparks and hot slag falling to lower levels, into wall cavities or passing through walls to another area, one or more of the following precautions must be implemented: - ✓ Follow good housekeeping practices - ✓ Water down the area (if allowed) - ✓ Use fire-resistant tarps or other suitable barriers to catch or deflect sparks and slag (combustible materials such as painting drop cloths should never be used to control hot sparks and slag during welding or cutting operations) - ✓ Post an additional fire watch or fire watches (in addition to the standard required fire watch) on all lower levels exposed to a possible spark, near areas of wall cavities exposed to sparks and in areas on opposite sides of walls from welding and cutting operations for the duration of the hot work and until 30 minutes after completion of the hot work. - 8) Hot work must not be attempted on a partition, wall, ceiling or roof that has a combustible covering or insulation, or on walls or partitions of combustible sandwichtype panel construction until those combustible materials are removed of adequate protection is provided. - 9) Combustible materials must be adequately protected while working on pipes of other metal, when the work is close enough to cause ignition by conduction.
+Furthermore, for welding, cutting and grinding operations that pose a hazard of sparks and hot slag falling to lower levels, into wall cavities or passing through walls to another area, one or more of the following precautions must be implemented: - ✓ Follow good housekeeping practices - ✓ Water down the area (if allowed) - ✓ Use fire-resistant tarps or other suitable barriers to catch or deflect sparks and slag (combustible materials such as painting drop cloths should never be used to control hot sparks and slag during welding or cutting operations) - ✓ Post an additional fire watch or fire watches (in addition to the standard required fire watch) on all lower levels exposed to a possible spark, near areas of wall cavities exposed to sparks and in areas on opposite sides of walls from welding and cutting operations for the duration of the hot work and until 30 minutes after completion of the hot work. - 8) Hot work must not be attempted on a partition, wall, ceiling or roof that has a combustible covering or insulation, or on walls or partitions of combustible sandwich-type panel construction until those combustible materials are removed of adequate protection is provided.